cue-lang/cue/doc/ref/spec.md

 A block is mostly corresponds with the brace brackets of a struct literal `{ ... }`, but also includes the following,

-- The _universe block_ encompases all CUE source text.
+- The _universe block_ encompasses all CUE source text.
 - Each package has a _package block_ containing all CUE source text in that package.
 - Each file has a _file block_ containing all CUE source text in that file.
 - Each `for` and `let` clause in a comprehension is considered to be